caiks/TBOT01/README.md

 ...
 100.0*match_count/z: 84.7405
 ```
 This is indeed the case.
 Now let us present the results for *model* 20 for various sequence parameters.
-In addition *induced model* 21 will be the timewise version of *induced model* 18.
-Also we shall compare these to the two *level models* *conditioned model* 22 and *induced model* 23 where the *underlying model* is *model* 18 rather than 12 spacewise instances of *model* 11.
+In addition, *induced model* 21 will be the timewise version of *induced model* 18.
+Also we shall compare these to two *level models*, *conditioned model* 22 and *induced model* 23, where the *underlying model* is *model* 18 rather than 12 spacewise instances of *model* 11.
 All will have a `sequence_interval` of 4 *events* or 1 second,

 Model|Type|Underlying|Fmax|Dataset|Sequence length|Likelihood|Location %|Position %
 ---|---|---|---|---|---|---|---|---